 Namtso Lake is located at an elevation of 4, 718 M ( 15, 479 ft ) surrounded by Nanchen Tangla mountain ranges.

 There is 240 km from Namtso Lake to Lhasa and 220 km from Namtso Lake to Nagqu.

-Namtso Lake is one of the best day and two days trip from Lhasa.
+Namtso Lake is one of the best day and two days trips from Lhasa.
 The sunset, sunrise, and stars at night are the main highlights.

-The accommodation in Namtso Lake is a basic room without private bathroom and shower.
-The reason is it is not allowed to built mud or bricks house at the Lake to preserve the Lake.
+The accommodation in Namtso Lake is a basic room without a private bathroom and shower.
+The reason is it is not allowed to build mud or bricks house at the Lake to preserve the Lake.